The Foodies of TN License Plate

 We keep working toward it.
 There's no hard cutoff date.
 We'll be open about where the count stands as we go.

 Nobody's been selected yet.
-That's the next major step once the bill clears the legislature.
+That is the next major step now that the bill has passed the legislature.
 We're looking for a Nashville graphic designer to create the official artwork.
 Apply here if that sounds like you.

 Zeffy is a free fundraising platform for nonprofits.
 They charge the charity zero fees, so 100% of your payment goes to the cause.
 Zeffy covers their costs through optional donor tips.